-EDUC 370 Curriculum and Instruction
+ELED 370 Curriculum and Instruction

 3 hours.
 Generic methods of teaching, planning curriculum, and both formal and informal assessment of pupil learning as used in teaching.
 Needs of students from generational poverty are examined.
-Prerequisite: admission to Teacher Education Program.

-EDUC 373 Fine Arts Methods
+ELED 373 Fine Arts Methods

 2 hours.
 Using the basic principles and elements of music and art, students will explore making connections between subjects in the elementary curriculum.